jameshfisher/jameshfisher.com/_posts/2020-01-15-how-to-find-the-middle-of-a-linked-list.md

 ---
-title: "How to find the middle of a linked list"
+title: How to find the middle of a linked list
-tags: ["programming", "c"]
+tags:
+  - programming
+  - c
 ---

 Just like my post on